Error-mitigated quantum state tomography using neural networks: Applications

 Pure states contain fewer degrees of freedom and therefore do not require informationally complete measurements for reconstruction.
 Consequently, a randomly chosen subset of informationally complete measurements is enough.
 Noise mitigation is highly effective in this typical scenario, as illustrated in Fig.~\ref{fig:6-10qubit}, taking one thousand random six- to ten-qubit systems each as an example.
 In this test, the neural networks have three hidden layers of size of $100\cdot2^{\lceil\frac{n-4}{2}\rceil}$ each.
 Note that for notational clarity, the subscripts ``ori'', ``noisy'', and ``rec'' denote the ideal noise-free state, the noise-affected state, and the state reconstructed by the neural network, respectively.
 The average fidelity across a wide range of parameters and qubit numbers satisfies ${\bar{F} > 0.995}$.
 Notably, no systematic degradation of performance is observed as the number of qubits increases, indicating favorable scalability of the neural-network-based approach.
 Although there is a moderate spread in reconstruction fidelity, all reconstructed states in the numerical tests achieve fidelities of at least $0.975$.

-The numerical results further indicate that the required number of measurement settings scales as $2^{n+1}$ for $n$ qubits.
+Moreover, the number of measurement settings required for reconstructing pure states scales as $2^{n+1}$ for $n$ qubits.
 This scaling is significantly smaller than that of an informationally complete set but matches the number of degrees of freedom in pure states.
 These measurements are selected at random from the informationally complete set.
 Although insufficient measurements may occasionally succeed for specific states due to randomness, reliable tomography across the entire state family generally requires sufficient information even for states with reduced degrees of freedom.